Getting to Know Judy Martin

 5. (“Truth is truth.” / “Thou liest, thou shag-eared villain.”)
 Judy Martin was born in a log cabin, and her name has become synonymous with honesty.

 Answer: “Thou liest, thou shag-eared villain.”
 You must be confusing her with someone else.
-But the fact is Judy’s first book in 1980 was Log Cabin Quilts and her 2007 blockbuster Judy Martin’s Log Cabin Quilt Book is in its third printing and still going strong.
-And in addition to those two books, she has done a number of immensely popular Log Cabin designs.
+But the fact is Judy’s first book in 1980 was Log Cabin Quilts and her 2007 blockbuster Judy Martin’s Log Cabin Quilt Book is in its fourth printing and still going strong.
+And now she has taken Log Cabins to a new level with Extraordinary Log Cabin Quilts.
+And in addition to those three books, she has done a number of immensely popular Log Cabin designs.
 The Colorado Log Cabin, the one with the stars in the corners?
 It’s not traditional; it’s one Judy designed for Scrap Quilts in 1985.
 The Shenandoah Log Cabin from Cookies ‘n’ Quilts is a Virginia Reel made from logs.
 And on it goes.
 Almost every book Judy Martin has written has had a Log Cabin pattern in it.

 Judy Martin is refreshingly honest, though.
 “The good I stand on is my truth and honesty.”